vta/coding-challenge/README.md

 ## Scenario

-Design and develop a Project, which uses a CLI command to parse a GTFS Real-time TripUpdates feed in JSON format to an Object, then store the `TripUpdate` entity with it's unique identifier, and also each `StopTimeUpdate` within it's own entity which is related to the TripUpdate parent within the databse of your choice.
+Design and develop a Project, which uses a CLI command to parse a GTFS Real-time TripUpdates feed in JSON format to an Object, then store the `TripUpdate` entity with it's unique identifier, and also each `StopTimeUpdate` within it's own entity which is related to the TripUpdate parent within the database of your choice.

 Use the GTFS-RT feed provided in the instructions below.